demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

   // TODO
 ```

-Then call the `SubmitUpdatesAsync` method and use [Async.Catch](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/async.catch%5B't%5D-method-%5Bfsharp%5D) function from the `Async` standard which catches the exception thrown during the asynchronous operation and return the result of the operation as a `Choice` type.
+Then call the `SubmitUpdatesAsync` method and use [Async.Catch](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/async.catch%5B't%5D-method-%5Bfsharp%5D) function from the `Async` standard module which catches the exception thrown during the asynchronous operation and return the result of the operation as a `Choice` type.

 ```fsharp
 let submitChanges (ctx : DataContext) =